 9. Replace fixed costs with variable ones by linking your costs to your sales

 Hire meeting rooms by the hour, staff by the day and services as you need them.
-Platforms like fiverr make hiring freelancers easier than ever.
+Platforms like fiverr make hiring freelancers, for small jobs, easier than ever.

 10. Make the most of free technology to promote your business

 Build a website for nothing using an online website builder such as wix.com (though if you can afford it, it is worth paying a small amount to go ad free and have a professional URL).
 Then get social networking.
 It’s free, it’s easy, and it’s an amazing way of promoting your business without spending any money.
 There are lots of channels – like Facebook, Instagram, Twitter and LinkedIn – so focus first on the social media channel that your ideal client hangs out on.

 Kate Jenkins has effectively grown her chocolate brownie business for free using Twitter.
 She started out in 2007 making chocolate brownies in the kitchen of her home in Llanmabog, Wales.
 When a friend told her about Twitter she signed up and began running competitions to win brownies on Twitter.
 She quickly built up a supportive community of followers and more than 70,000 tweets later, her business, Gower Cottage Brownies, now has nearly 5000 followers.
 Turnover has risen to £120,000, a third of which Jenkins estimates has been directly due to Twitter.